Prerequisites

 Create dedicated namespace for Bob with name

-prlctl exec scorpius --user cka "kubectl create namespace bob-space"
+bob-spaceprlctl exec scorpius --user cka "kubectl create namespace bob-space" -

 Create role

-prlctl exec scorpius --user cka "kubectl -n bob-space create role pod-viewer --verb=get,list,watch --resource=pods"
+pod-viewerprlctl exec scorpius --user cka "kubectl -n bob-space create role pod-viewer --verb=get,list,watch --resource=pods" -

 Create Role Binding ‘pod-viewer’ for user

-prlctl exec scorpius --user cka "kubectl -n bob-space create rolebinding --role=pod-viewer --user=bob pod-viewer"
+bobprlctl exec scorpius --user cka "kubectl -n bob-space create rolebinding --role=pod-viewer --user=bob pod-viewer" -

 Use